 1. License to practice for doctors from other EU countries

 EU citizens automatically have a work and residence permit for Germany.
 Accordingly, physicians from the EU/EEA or Switzerland can apply for a German license to practice medicine at the responsible state or district government without any problems.
 Provided that the equivalence of the training content with German standards is established in the equivalence examination and all necessary documents are available (e.g. B2 language certificate for general language and C1 specialist language certificate for medicine), the applicant is granted the license to practice medicine.
 Unlike foreign physicians from a third country, physicians from the EU, EEA or Switzerland usually only have to pass the Fachsprachprüfung.
-The licensing process for doctors from other EU countries is as follows:

 2. Licensure for doctors outside the EU